jjofres/debyetools/docs/source/api/gui.rst

 ================
 ``tProps`` is a GUI that allows to easily parametrize the Free energy and calculate the thermodynamic properties.
 It is organized in two main level, (1) GUI, and (2) calculation engine.
 The GUI will receive the user defined options and/or parameter values and will launch the calculations and display the results.The user level part of the software is divided in four modules: (1) parametrization, (2) free energy minimization,(3) evaluation of thermodynamic properties, and (4) calculation of the database parameters.

-Note that in this version, most input files must be in VASP_ format, i.e., CONTCAR for the crystal structure, and DOSCAR for the calculation of the electronic contribution.
+Note that in this version, most :ref:`input file <fileformats>` must be in VASP_ format, i.e., CONTCAR for the crystal structure, and DOSCAR for the calculation of the electronic contribution.
 Also, the elastic moduli matrix  is  read  from  an  OUTCAR  file  and  the E(V)data  is  read  from  a  SUMMARY  file  which contains the total energy at each deformation.

 How to launch it:
 -----------------

-To start getting fimiliar with the interface you can download our `examples input files`_.
+To start getting fimiliar with the interface you can download `examples input files`_.
 The GUI can be launched by executing the interface script from the debyetools repository main folder::

 $ python gui.py